Has God ever asked you to walk away from something you loved?

-The truth in his words were like a soothing balm to my joy seeking heart.
+The truth in his words was like a soothing balm to my joy seeking heart.
 As I thought about what he had said, I realized I wasn’t trusting God with my future.
 I wasn’t expectantly waiting to see the good things God was going to do next.
 My heart was fixated on the things I had lost when I left the position: the goals I would never be able to accomplish, the projects I wouldn’t be apart of, and the all of the fruits I would no longer enjoy.
-With my heart centered on the unfavorable side of my situation I couldn’t see the truth: God is in control, God is Good, and God is faithful.
+With my heart centered on the unfavorable side of my situation, I couldn’t see the truth: God is in control, God is Good, and God is faithful.

 God is in Control

 “In his hand is the life of every living thing and the breath of all mankind.”
 Job 12:10

 Misery can tempt us to forget that it is God who is in control of everything.
 When we lose sight of who God is—the powerful, merciful, creator of the world—our fears, worries, and doubts show up like uninvited guests, threatening to steal our joy.